Quinten Dormady: San Antonio Brahmas

 On January 15, 2024, Dormady was selected by the San Antonio Brahmas with the first selection in the Super Draft portion of the 2024 UFL dispersal draft.
 He signed with the team on February 1.
 Heading into week four, Dormady was named starting quarterback after starter Chase Garbers was placed on injured reserve.
-Dormady re-signed with the Brahmas on October 24, 2024.
+Dormady re-signed with the Brahmas on October 24.

 Memphis Showboats and retirement

 Dormady was traded to the Memphis Showboats in exchange for linebacker Jordan Ferguson on October 24, 2024.
 He was released on March 8, 2025.

 Dormady was active in the United Football Players Association and helped orchestrate a mini-strike against the UFL's quarterback minicamp prior to the 2025 season; he alleged that his involvement in the UFPA's aggressive negotiating stance toward the league, during a period where the two parties were negotiating a new collective bargaining agreement, factored into the league's decision to release him, and that he did not get a substantial chance to prove himself due to the time in training camp that he had been given being compromised by poor weather limiting all the quarterbacks' performances.
 Dormady stated he would not play professional football again.

+On October 10, 2025, the San Francisco 49ers worked out Dormady amid an injury to starter Brock Purdy.